 - Community has concerns about student data privacy

 In the rush to remote learning, most districts got students connected first and asked questions later.
 Even schools that had been steadfast in not turning students over to Google (due to dubious data harvesting practices under scrutiny in recent lawsuits, some involving schoolchildren) had little choice but to use free/low cost tools.
 Now that the dust is settling, some communities have expressed concern about companies spying on student data.

-For many districts, the trade-off is more than worth it.
+For many districts, the trade-off is well worth it.
 However, if the conversation about student data tracking hasn't had a substantive discussion in your district, it's a good time to make that happen.

 Indicators that it’s a BAD Time to Transition

 - When you haven't articulated academic goals

 There are many reasons to move from a productivity suite like Google Classroom to a full LMS.
 Test banks can improve the rigor of formative assessments.
 Staff can get better data on student strengths and weaknesses.
 Administrators can provide better support.